owickstrom/wickstrom.tech/src/posts/2024-08-12-a-flexible-minimalist-neovim.md

 Basically it's five plugins, not counting the various treesitter parsers:

 nvim-lspconfig
-: LSP is nowadays built into Neovim, but it doesn't know about specific language servers.
+: LSP is included in Neovim nowadays, but it doesn't know about specific language servers.
-  The `lspconfig` plugins helps with configuring Neovim for use with various language servers.
+  The `lspconfig` plugins helps with configuring Neovim for use with various servers.

 nvim-treesitter
 : This provides better highlighting for Neovim.
 I've only included the languages I use right now.
   No nice-to-haves.
+I could probably remove this plugin, but I haven't tried yet.

 conform-nvim
 : Auto-formatting is useful and I don't want to think about it.